fastly/fastly-template-rust-nel/SECURITY.md

 ## Report a security issue

-The faslty-template-rust-default project team welcomes security reports and is committed to providing prompt attention to security issues.
+The project team welcomes security reports and is committed to giving prompt attention to security issues.
 Security issues should be reported privately via [Fastly’s security issue reporting process](https://www.fastly.com/security/report-security-issue).

 ## Security advisories